Quick links

 The University offers Commonwealth supported places (CSP) in a range of our postgraduate course degrees.

-Allocation of CSPs is competitive as there are limited places in each degree.
-You do not need to make a separate application and will automatically be considered based on merit.
+CSP allocation is competitive as there are limited places in each degree.
+You do not need to make a separate application – you will be automatically considered based on merit.

 Discover which postgraduate coursework degrees have CSPs available.

-HECS-HELP and FEE-HELP are loan schemes for eligible domestic students that defer paying course fees until you are earning above a certain amount.
+HECS-HELP and FEE-HELP are loan schemes for eligible domestic students.
+These schemes defer paying course fees until you meet a certain salary threshold.
 This means you don’t pay anything upfront.

-Both HECS-HELP and FEE-HELP loans do not accrue interest but are indexed according to the Consumer Price Index each year.
+These loans do not accrue interest but are indexed according to the Consumer Price Index.
 The Government provides more information through Study Assist.

-Postgraduate courses are exempt from the FEE-HELP 20% loan fee.
+Postgraduate courses are exempt from the FEE-HELP 20 percent loan fee.

-If you are enrolled in a postgraduate research degree, there are no course fees for domestic students, as this is covered by the government Research Training Program fee off-set.
+If you are enrolled in a postgraduate research degree, there are no course fees for domestic students, payment is covered by the Government's Research Training Program fee offset.

 There are three types of credit for previous study:

-The University offers $105 million in scholarships and prizes every year.
-Our range of scholarships take into account a variety of factors and availability varies based on course, faculty, and your circumstances and background.
-Start by viewing our comprehensive list of scholarships for:
+The University offers $135 million in scholarships and prizes every year.
+We offer scholarships for a diverse range of circumstances and backgrounds.
+View our comprehensive list of scholarships.

 Find out more about self-education expenses through the Australian Taxation Office.

-Investing in your own professional development not only keeps you competitive in the industry, but it also adds great value to your organisation.
+Investing in your professional development not only keeps you competitive in the industry but also adds great value to your organisation.
 If the training you receive is directly relevant to your role, it is worth approaching your employer to see if they will financially support part or all of your degree.

 It may seem daunting to ask your boss to pay for your study, the key is to do your research thoroughly and make a strong case for it.